 Wine social media posts that work

-Here are four types of posts that help increase brand awareness and increase engagement for wine brands:
+Here are four types of posts that promote brand awareness and increase engagement for wine brands:

 - Ask them questions (Engage): Which is their favorite wine?
 What did they do this weekend?
-What wine pairs best with X wine?
+What wine pairs best with a specific meal?

 - Use content to reinforce your brand image (Brand Awareness).
 What does this mean?
 Each week post about your brand.
-Even better, literally talk on video about your brand.
-This helps build brand awareness and feeling like they know you.
-Talk about why the owner created the brand, where the inspiration for the label design came from, why you grow specific wine varietals, or where the name of the winery originated.
+Even better, create a video where you talk directly to the consumer.
+This helps build brand awareness and they’ll feel like they know you.
+Talk about why the owner created the brand, the inspiration for the label design, why you grow specific wine varietals, or the origin of the winery’s name.

 - Post about wine and food connections (Engage + Brand Awareness).
 Use social media to make industry partnerships or talk about the ones you already have.
-For example, Flavein Pommier of Bordeaux’s Chateau Darius helped his family wine brand make huge leaps in brand awareness by posting famous Executive Chefs in Paris he has met on Instagram.
-Their Instagram account now boasts 25.2k followers and has lead to the support of the President of the Republic of France, Mr. Macron, and his wife.
-This will not only impress your current fans, but also help grow your fan base.
-Read the full story here on Forbes.
+For example, Flavein Pommier of Bordeaux’s Chateau Darius posted photos of famous Executive Chefs in Paris he has met on Instagram.
+It helped his family wine brand make huge leaps in brand awareness.
+Their Instagram account now boasts 25.2k followers and has led to the support of the President of the Republic of France, Mr. Macron, and his wife.
+This will not only impress your current fans but also help grow your fan base.
+Read the full story here on Forbes .

 Free Discovery Call

 Not sure how to create more engaging and brand specific posts?
-Schedule a FREE 30 minute discovery call with owner, Rebecca Ritz (email@example.com).
+Schedule a FREE 30 minute discovery call with owner, Rebecca Ritz.
 Our recommended services are built around your sales goals and can include branding, packaging, custom website development, and digital marketing.